EverFi/Laptop/README.md

 * Postgres gem (for making Ruby talk to SQL databases)

 It should take about 30 minutes for everything to install, depending on your machine.

+This was forked from Thoughbot(see https://github.com/thoughtbot/laptop)  and basterdized for our own env.
+Thanks Thoughtbot!